alankritb/GameTera/README.md

 # GameTera
-GameTera is a gaming site which is created by me.
-It is a collage project.
-Feel free to use it and make sure to play, give review on this website
+GameTera is a gaming website where you can play and enjoy different games when you get bored with your usual work.
+You don't need to install any setup, just start playing.
+Feel free to use it and provide us with feedback on this website  http://gametera.000webhostapp.com/